SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 With our payments only package, you collect the payer data and have the flexibility to build your own checkout flow.
-This implementation supports our full range of payment methods.
+This implementation supports our full range of payment instruments.
 {:.heading-line}
 {% endcapture %}